Quaternion: Geodesic norm

 The geodesic distance d_{g}(p, q) between unit quaternions p and q is defined as:

 and amounts to the absolute value of half the angle subtended by p and q along a great arc of the S^{3} sphere.

 This angle can also be computed from the quaternion dot product without the logarithm as:

 Three-dimensional and four-dimensional rotation groups

-The word "conjugation", besides the meaning given above, can also mean taking an element a to r a r^{−1} where r is some non-zero quaternion.
+The word "conjugation", besides the meaning given above, can also mean taking an element a to r a r^{−1} where r is some nonzero quaternion.
 All elements that are conjugate to a given element (in this sense of the word conjugate) have the same real part and the same norm of the vector part.
 (Thus the conjugate in the other sense is one of the conjugates in this sense.)

-Thus the multiplicative group of non-zero quaternions acts by conjugation on the copy of $\mathbb R^3$ consisting of quaternions with real part equal to zero.
+Thus the multiplicative group of nonzero quaternions acts by conjugation on the copy of $\mathbb R^3$ consisting of quaternions with real part equal to zero.
 Conjugation by a unit quaternion (a quaternion of absolute value 1) with real part cos(φ) is a rotation by an angle 2φ, the axis of the rotation being the direction of the vector part.
 The advantages of quaternions are: